Skip to main content

 Treatment + English

-• Treatment for Cushing’s disease using mitotane involves two phases: initiating phase and maintenance phase.
-Monitoring your dog’s food and water intake is very important.
+• Treatment for Cushing's disease using mitotane involves two phases: initiating phase and maintenance phase.
+Monitoring your dog's food and water intake is very important.
 This handout provides detailed treatment instructions for dogs prescribed mitotane.
-Follow your veterinarian’s instructions carefully and report changes in your dog’s behavior to your veterinarian.
+Follow your veterinarian's instructions carefully.

 • New medications can help regulate blood glucose levels in cats, including once-daily oral medications bexagliflozin (Bexacat) and velagliflozin (Senvelgo).
 Cats in the initial stages of DM may benefit most from oral diabetes treatments.
 This article discusses how these medications work, potential risks, and monitoring required.